 The residents often harmed other residents as well.
 Fights were extremely common.
 In perhaps one of the most traumatizing confrontations I witness there, a girl weighing about 100 pounds was jumped and beaten by three other girls, each of whom weighed at least 200 pounds.
 It was brutal, and I couldn't assist her in any way because of the size of her assailants.
 No matter what she had done, or stolen or said, there was no justification for that type of brutality, but it existed and was demonstrated on several occasions.
 The residents just did not know how to peacefully resolve their conflicts with one another, and instead almost immediately resorted to violence in order to solve their differences.

-Hopefully, I will be able to shed some new light on the current issues of residential treatment facilities, including but not limited to: high staff turnover rates due to "burnout", punitive practices and regulations, the pros and cons of a system based on consequences, lack of staff rights, and others.
+Hopefully, I have shed some much-needed light on the current issues of residential treatment facilities, including but not limited to: high staff turnover rates due to "burnout", punitive practices and regulations, the pros and cons of a system based on consequences, lack of staff rights, and others.
 In addition to this, the concept of the residential treatment facility is gradually losing approval as more and more facilities are closing due to allegations of abuse and an inability to maintain appropriate staffing ratios.
 Since the effectiveness of this treatment model has long been in question, this development seems to be for the best not only for the employees, but for the residents who call these places home.